Mailing Solutions, Equipment, & Software | Pitney Bowes

 These multi-depth boxes allow you to save inventory space by reducing the number of sizes needed in stock.
 Pitney Bowes multi-depth boxes provide size flexibility in a quality container, so you can reduce shipping costs knowing your items will arrive undamaged.

 With Priority Mail®, you can also consider USPS Flat Rate Boxes, which offer a fixed postage rate for all items under 70 pounds.
+When to use First-Class Mail vs. Priority Mail.
 “As long as the contents fit, the items ship at a flat rate no matter what Zone (Postal Code) they are being sent to,” Ryan explains.
 “Although this option is ideal for certain shipping needs, it is not always the most cost-effective, so make sure you calculate if this saves you any money.”

 USPS also offers discounts for Regional Rate Flat Rate Boxes.
 This option can provide savings over standard Flat Rate Boxes and is available for Priority Mail parcels and Merchandise Return Service (MRS) where parcels are returned at Priority Mail prices.